 All inquiries from the media, planned or unplanned, including but not limited to the press, television, and radio, regarding CASA are to be directed to the Executive Director.
 Comments to the media regarding CASA, or any case handled by CASA, are to be made by the Executive Director only, except by express permission of the Executive Director.
-The Executive Director is responsible for managing and notifying local, state, and national groups.
+Should any issue arise that may have a significant impact on the credibility, reputation or funding at a local or state level, the Executive Director will provide notice to Texas/National CASA within 24 hours subject to confidentiality limitations.
+The Executive Director is also responsible to notify any additional stakeholders as deemed appropriate.